 Is there a paper or in-person option?

 No. Everything is online.
 You may come to the library to pick out your prizes, or to register, but there are no paper options and no in-person finisher displays.
 Children will get both a virtual and physical finisher certificate once they reach the requisite # of points to complete the game.
 If you would rather your child not have screen time (or they are in the pre-reader game and too young to log things themselves) and still participate in the game, you may create your own paper logging system and you be the one to log in to the summer reading game account and log the minutes/books/challenges.
 You can print out from your summer reading account or copy by hand the list of books you logged over the summer to give your child’s teacher in the fall.
-There are some events that are virtual and others that are outdoors, and optionally masked and/or socially distanced for safety.
+There are events and programs that happen in-person at the library over the summer which may encourage reading or have to do with this year’s theme.
 These events are optional activities that do not have any impact on participation in the summer reading game.
 Access the calendar of children’s events here.

 Do I have to do the challenges in order?